Discover the Magic of Pelion Greece: Your Ultimate Travel Guide

 How to reach Pelion by air

-The closest airport to Pelion is the Nea Anchialos National Airport, 30 km from the town of Volos near Almiros.
+The closest airport to Pelion is the Nea Anchialos National Airport, 30 km from Volos near Almiros.
 During summer several European airlines fly to Nea Anchialos.
 If this is not possible for you, you can fly to Athens (334 km away from Pelion, driving time 3.5-4 hours) or to Thessaloniki (218 km away, driving 2,5-3 hours).

 How to reach Pelion by car